junxit/us-congress-bills-111/metadata.md

 - 2009-09-16 — Placed on the House Calendar, Calendar No. 109.
 - 2009-09-16 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-257.
 - 2009-09-16 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-257.
+- 2009-10-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-10-14 — Considered under suspension of the rules. (consideration: CR H11347-11348)
+- 2009-10-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2423.
+- 2009-10-14 — Ms. Hirono moved to suspend the rules and pass the bill, as amended.
+- 2009-10-15 — Considered as unfinished business. (consideration: CR H11410-11411)
+- 2009-10-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 785). (text: CR 10/14/2009 H11347)
+- 2009-10-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 785).(text: CR 10/14/2009 H11347)
+- 2009-10-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-10-15 — The title of the measure was amended.
+Agreed to without objection.